Dunedin Midwinter Carnival 2020

-Friday, April 26th, 2019Read about 'Dunedin Midwinter Carnival 2019' on USAVE, the place for all things car rental.
+Sunday, March 15th, 2020Read about 'Dunedin Midwinter Carnival 2020' on USAVE, the place for all things car rental.

 The highlight of the evening, the Carnival Procession starts at 6 pm involving roughly a thousand people, including those who have made their own lanterns at the festivals Lantern Making Workshops earlier in the month.
 Giant lanterns of all shapes and sizes light up Dunedin’s Octagon, painstakingly crafted by talented artists and members of the community along with beautifully costumed dances, stilt walkers and musicians.

-Each year the lanterns are built around a different theme, this year’s theme is ‘The Never Ending Night’ bringing to life the magical world of creatures from under the sea, with a focus on Antarctica.
+Each year the lanterns are built around a different theme, last year’s theme was ‘The Never Ending Night’ bringing to life the magical world of creatures from under the sea, with a focus on Antarctica.
+This years theme is yet to be annouced.

 - Where – The Octagon, Dunedin city centre